 A. Central Nave

-The walls of the Nave were mostly built as multistorey system.
-One or two levels of Triforium levels, and a clerestory were constructed above Arcades.
-Each bay of Arcade comprises of one or two arches.
-Each Bay has its own vault and the thrust carried down by pillars.
+The walls of the Nave were mostly built as a multistorey system.
+One or two levels of Triforium levels and a clerestory were constructed above Arcades.
+Each bay of the Arcade comprises one or two arches.
+Each Bay has its own vault and the thrust is carried down by pillars.
 They were also different types –

 - Single-tier construction

-- Walls of the Nave were simple that had only arcades and columns without any clerestory and Triforiums.
+- The walls of the Nave were simple that had only arcades and columns without any clerestory and Triforiums.

 - Double-tier construction